 21- Design a layout

-What makes a good image layout?
+What makes a good image layout for a pinterest pin?

 There are many options you can choose to create a pinterest image layout.
 You can use the available templates on canva to get the idea.